ES6 Features

 Spread and Rest Operators

-) is used to expand arrays or objects into individual elements or properties, while the rest operator is used to collect multiple elements into an array or remaining properties into an object.
+) is used to expand arrays or objects into individual elements or properties.

 Rest Operator: